Data Processing Agreement

 Introduction

-This Data Processing Agreement ("DPA") forms part of the Agreement between Fast Technologies ("Fast", "we", "us", or "our") and you ("Customer", "you", or "your") and governs the processing of personal data by Fast on behalf of the Customer.
+This Data Processing Agreement ("DPA") forms part of, and is incorporated by reference into, the Fast.io Terms of Service (the "Agreement") between Fast Technologies ("Fast", "we", "us", or "our") and you ("Customer", "you", or "your"), and governs the processing of personal data by Fast on behalf of the Customer.
 This DPA applies to the extent that Fast processes personal data subject to applicable data protection laws, including the European Union General Data Protection Regulation ("GDPR"), the California Consumer Privacy Act ("CCPA"), and other applicable privacy regulations.
-By using the Services, you agree to the terms of this DPA.
+This DPA applies to every Customer on whose behalf Fast processes Personal Data, on all plans.
+By accessing or using the Services, the Customer accepts this DPA, and no physical or electronic signature is required to make this DPA legally binding.

 Which means: